MersenneInteger/Reminder/README.md

 # Reminder
-A cli reminder application for linux terminal.
+A reminder application for linux terminal.